Start a New Garden Without Leaving the House!

 In a time when the world seems upside down, the best thing we can do is to ground ourselves in our own space.
 When people know more about thier phones than they do about the plants and trees in their yards, or where their food comes from, it’s painfully evident we are out of balance.
 Stop and smell the roses…

 This moment of clarity in time, has given us a fresh look at what’s really important and it’s time to take back our yards.
-A garden is not the same to everyone.
-Some need privacy, some need retreat, some need flower and food.
-No matter your needs there is a solution and you can get a lot of work done while you’re home and the most successful landscapes start with a plan.
+A garden is not the same to everyone, some need privacy, some need retreat, some need flower and food.
+No matter your needs there is a solution and you can get a lot of work done while you’re home, but the most successful landscapes start with a plan.

-Whether you create one yourself or hire someone like me (I work in Zone 8), it is essential that you start with a plan.
+Whether you create one yourself with a free online tool, or hire a Landscape Designer like me (I work in Zone 8), it is essential that you start with a plan.
 I’ve been doing consultations for 20 years and I can tell you in about a minute when someone has piecemealed a space together without a cohesive plan.
 The word riotous comes to mind.

-Once you have a clear idea of how you’d like to use the space you want to look at your stone rock and hard scape options such as metal edge, pergola, patio and such.
+Once you have a clear idea of how you’d like to use the space, you want to look at your hardscape options such as stone, rock, metal edge, pergola, patio and pool.
 Once those determinations are made they will delineate the space between flowerbeds and living area and this will give you some measurements to begin with.

 Now, it’s time to choose from a myriad of funky, floral and textural Xeriscape, deer resistant and/or edible plants…check your hardiness zone and research the plants you like for water needs and disease issues, as well as maintenance and life expectancies.